petrvanblokland/DesignDesignSpace/Site.md

 *Design Design Space* offers that environment.
 To study a specific topic for a defined period of time.
 Offering challenges, feed back, techniques and design methods that are customized to your development.

 ### Experience
 *Design Design Space* taps into 35 of studio projects and over 50 years of combined experience of design education.
-Projects ranging from corporate identities, type design, typographic software, interiors, environmental design and running design games.
+Projects ranging from corporate identities, type design, typographic software, interiors, environmental design and running Design Games.

 ~~~Python
 box = page['Main']['Side']